Startup Branding Tips – A Logo Design Guide for Startups

-When considering the balance of your logo design here’s some questions you should ask yourself:
+When considering the balance of your logo design, here are some questions you should ask yourself:

-An unbalanced logo design will tend to feel like it is drawing to one side.
+An unbalanced logo design will tend to feel like drawing to one side.

-To fix this, you may need to work out a few ways to move the design on the shape or to add an image that helps to even out the symmetry of the design.
+To fix this, you may need to work out a few ways to move the design on the shape.
+Or, add an image that helps to even out the symmetry of the design.

-The Apple logo is a create example of a well-balanced logo.
+The Apple logo is a creative example of a well-balanced logo.

 For any logo, you will have some form of lettering.

-To find out the answer to this question, you need to ask yourself a few questions in return.
+To find out the answer to this question, you need to ask yourself a few questions:

 - What is the voice you are looking to achieve for your brand?
-Example: professional, casual, mysterious, feminine, romantic, etc.
+Examples: professional, casual, mysterious, feminine, romantic, etc.

 - How many letters are you placing on the logo?

-It is a good idea when you are choosing a font you experiment with a few until you get a sense of the best one for your brand name.
-Some font types offer different voices all on their own.
+It’s a good idea to experiment with a few fonts before choosing one.
+At least until you get a sense of the best one for your brand name, some font types offer different voices all on their own.

-The size of your lettering is also important when you are building your logo from scratch.
+The size of your lettering is also critical when building your logo from scratch.

-This helps to create an even structure across the logo without it being unproportioned.
+This helps create an even structure across the logo without being unproportioned.

-When deciding on a lettering size, it is important to use your judgement as some lettering sizes may not work for your logo design.
+When deciding on a lettering size, it is essential to use your judgement as some lettering sizes may not work for your logo design.

 So, keep this in mind.

-If you are unsure of a size you have chosen, don’t be afraid to ask for a second opinion from fellow colleagues, family or friends to see if they have any input that may be of help.
+If you are unsure of a size you have chosen, don’t be afraid to ask for a second opinion from colleagues, family or friends to see if they have any input that may help.

-Whether you are a startup agency or an entrepreneur, these tips can help get your brand logo off the ground.
+Whether you are a startup agency or an entrepreneur, these startup branding tips can get your brand off the ground

-This is why it is so important to try and use your creative imagination to come up with ideas that are more inventive than businesses around you.
+This is why it is vital to try and use your creative imagination to develop more inventive ideas than the businesses around you.